troyhacks/AutoMusic/README.md

 ![image](https://github.com/troyhacks/AutoMusic/assets/5659019/443d6209-eb2f-4bc0-8a83-5c7271d5d688)

 Training testing continues, and I have some ideas for scanning a file more quickly than taking 3000*seconds_of_length/3 samples to figure out how well it's generalizing - because it seems best to train on the "worst" offsets rather than random offsets.
+With the current results, I'm watching more for an overall improvement in the correct % scores rather than a high score - unless every file suddenly jumps together.

 I will repeat that I'm basically making very vaguely educated guesses at this point - but I wanted to release something with the hope that prehaps more eyeballs will make it better.